Evinature Blog

 When tight junctions lose their structural integrity, it allows microorganisms to cross the gut barrier.
 This can trigger infection and inflammation, a condition many refer to as ‘gut barrier permeability’ or ‘leaky gut’.
 GI conditions like IBD and IBS are both associated with decreased expression of tight junctions and the resulting permeability.

-Studies show that L-Glutamine can improve post-infectious IBS and enhance the efficacy of the Low FODMAP Diet, although more research is needed to confirm the exact benefits of L-glutamine for IBS.
+Studies show that L-glutamine can improve post-infectious IBS and enhance the efficacy of the Low FODMAP Diet, although more research is needed to confirm the exact benefits of L-glutamine for IBS.
 Still, as the supplement improves gut barrier permeability and inflammation, it may offer general health improvements for most IBS patients.

 How to Use L-Glutamine for IBS